natanel-otomate/airtable-mcp/MAKECOM_INTEGRATION.md

 ## Step 3: Add MCP Server Connection

+**⚠️ Important Note**: Make.com's native MCP integration may have compatibility issues with the MCP server's HTTP transport.
+If you encounter "SSE error" or "Server already initialized" errors, use **Option B (HTTP Modules)** instead, which provides more reliable integration.

-### Option A: If Make.com Supports Direct MCP Integration
+### Option A: If Make.com Supports Direct MCP Integration (May Have Issues)

 1. In your AI Agent settings, look for **"MCP Servers"** or **"Tools"** section
 2. Click **"Add MCP Server"** or **"Add Tool"**